 To the extent possible, the University will attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, the University generally will not directly invest in securities maturing more than five years from the date of purchase.
+Unless matched to a specific cash flow, the University generally will not directly invest in securities maturing more than ten years from the date of purchase.

-Reserve funds may be invested in securities exceeding five years if the maturity of such investments is made to coincide as nearly as practicable with the expected use of the funds.
+Reserve funds may be invested in securities exceeding ten years if the maturity of such investments is made to coincide as nearly as practicable with the expected use of the funds.
 Reserve funds are those funds designated for plant and equipment renewal and replacement and repayment of bonds.

 13. Professional Services

 The Vice President for Business and Finance or designee may contract for professional services as necessary for the efficient management of investments.

 The portfolio may participate in a securities lending program when collateralized by at least 102% of the market value of the securities on loan.
 The collateral is restricted to investments eligible under this policy.